dasguptalab/ligase_ribozyme_population_dynamics/NOTES.md

 | Diversity% | 74 | 74 | 66 | 66 | 54 | 21 | 4 | 2 | 77 | 77 | 67 |
 | Families | N/A | N/A | N/A | N/A | N/A | R6 | R7 | R8 | N/A | N/A | N/A |

-## NOTES
+## Check cluster numbers and sizes

-Check cluster numbers and sizes: for i in /Users/bamflappy/PfrenderLab/RNA_evolution/outputs_avg/clustered_size_500_avg/*_above10/*_clustered.aux; do echo $i; cat $i | cut -d":" -f1 | cut -d" " -f2 | sort -n | uniq -c; done
+for i in /Users/bamflappy/PfrenderLab/RNA_evolution/outputs_avg/clustered_size_500_avg/*_above10/*_clustered.aux; do echo $i; cat $i | cut -d":" -f1 | cut -d" " -f2 | sort -n | uniq -c; done